frederic-perez/AmE-dictionary/data/idioms.md

 __good call__ :dart::three: A good decision or idea.
 The phrase does not have to be preceded by an article. _Hey, good call—I think the blue tie will bring out my eyes more, just like you said._ _Ordering this dish was definitely a good call—it’s delicious!_
 __good enough for jazz__ :dart::two: Sufficient to suit the purpose(s) at hand without needing to be perfect. _There are still a few kinks to work out in how users’ comments are displayed, but it’s good enough for jazz at the moment._
 __good enough to eat__ To have an extremely beautiful or aesthetically pleasing appearance.
+__good envy__ :dart: Term that refers to the positive emotions you may feel when you admire someone’s qualities, achievements, or possessions, and it motivates you to aspire to similar things.
 __good for nothing__ Entirely without value; of no use whatsoever.
 (Hyphenated if used as a modifier before a noun.)
 __good for you(!)__ :three: A complimentary expression of encouragement for something that someone has done or received.
 __good for__ __4__ Equivalent in value; also, valid for. _These coupons are good for a 20 percent discount._ _He was good for many murders._